jplozf/Cronos/README.md

 *   **Control Session:** Use the Start, Pause, Stop, and Reset buttons to manage the entire timer sequence.

 ### Map Tab
-*   **Start Tracking:** Click the Floating Action Button (FAB) on the Map tab to begin tracking your movement.
+*   **View Location:** Click the green Map Button on the Timers tab to view your current location on a map.
-*   **Stop Tracking:** The tracking will automatically stop when you leave the Map tab or when a training session completes.

 ### History Tab
 *   **View Sessions:** See a list of your past training sessions with details like date, scheme, distance, duration, and mean speed.